SpiNNakerManchester/SpiNNakerManchester.github.io/2015.006.AnotherFineProductFromTheNonsenseFactory/MappingAlgorithms.md

 # <a name="Usage"></a> Usage of this functionality

-The content of this page is to support end users whom wish to investigate the use of new mapping algorithms when intergrated into the SpiNNaker tool chain under 2015.006 (Another Fine Product From The Nonsense Factor).
+The content of this page is to support end users whom wish to investigate the use of new mapping algorithms when integrated into the SpiNNaker tool chain under 2015.006 (Another Fine Product From The Nonsense Factor).

-This functionality allows algorithms coded in any langauge to be used in conjunction with the tool chain through the use of xml and json files.
+This functionality allows algorithms coded in any language to be used in conjunction with the tool chain through the use of XML and json files.

 # <a name="Requirements"></a> Requirements